+Our call for sponsorship is open from the 1st of December through until 31st March each year.
 Applications can be submitted through our website or by completing a form in branch.
-All submitted applications are assessed to ensure they align with the values of Macquarie Credit Union, this enables our support to be spread across our community.
+All applications submitted are assessed to ensure they align with the values of Macquarie Credit Union and meet our sponsorship guidelines also located on our website or available in branch upon request.